abdkhanstd/COVID-19/README.md

 we train the extracted features using to layers of the capsule network.](https://github.com/abdkhanstd/COVID-19/blob/master/Images/5.png)
 #### Performance of Deep learning models
 ![The performance of some famous deep learning networks.
 The bold values represent the best performance.
 It can be seen that the capsule network exhibited the highest sensitivity while ResNet 0.249 has the best specificity.](https://github.com/abdkhanstd/COVID-19/blob/master/Images/4.png)

+#### We are barganing for 30,000+ patients data.
+Hopefully we add and upload the data soon.

 #### Further information will be updated later on.